How can breathing exercises help my child regulate?

 • Practicing breathing exercises regularly, even when calm, helps children build emotional regulation skills over time.
 This routine gives them confidence that they can manage their feelings, even in high-stress situations.

 Overall, breathing exercises support emotional regulation by calming the body, grounding the mind, and giving children a sense of control over their reactions.
 These exercises are simple yet effective ways to empower children with tools they can use throughout life.
-Working with Kate is a great way to build these practices into your child’s daily life and reap the rewards!

 You might also enjoy